Even visiting the worst marina ever has its benefits. Find out what we discovered when we moored at the Rethymno Marina in Crete.

 The mooring lines are terrible – if you can find them.
 The visitor’s jetty is not a good place if the winds come from the south.
 And several times per day you get Captain Barbosa’s pirate ship slowly going by oozing out a black slime and ridiculous amounts of exhaust fumes.

 The facilities are abysmal.
 Absolutely terrible.
 The windows have bars on them.
-Everything is cracked, broken and falling apart.
-The men’s shower had brown water in the bottom…the taps just poured out water.
+Everything is cracked, broken, and falling apart.
+The men’s shower had brown water at the bottom…the taps just poured out water.
 I was so disgusted by them that I didn’t take the time to take photos.

 Let me break this review down into the usual components so I know that I’ve covered everything:

-Upon arrival no one answered channel 16 and the marina’s call sign is not displayed.
-The pilot book offers no number nor do any of the websites on Rethymno marina.
+Upon arrival, no one answered channel 16 and the marina’s call sign is not displayed.
+The pilot book offers no number nor does any of the websites on Rethymno marina.
 So you know, they operate under channel 67.
 When leaving the marina, the call sign is noticeable but it’s redundant by then!

 After calling the port authority to get the call sign, my husband, Simon, called up to request a berth.
-He was instructed on where we could moor and then told we’d have to wait until 7pm for an attendant to come help us.
+He was instructed on where we could moor and then told we’d have to wait until 7 pm for an attendant to come to help us.
 That was 5 hours later!

 The wind was blowing a gale but we didn’t want to motor around for 5 hours.
 Simon and I prepared the boat to go stern-to the jetty.
 We weren’t too worried as we’ve been able to moor up easily all summer.